 40 North Center Street Suite 200 Mesa, Arizona 85201

-Susan Court joined JacksonWhite in 2005.
-She focuses her practice on elder law, probate, guardianships, conservatorships, and estate planning.
+Susan Court joined JacksonWhite in 2005 and is shareholder.
+She focuses her practice on guardianships and conservatorships, wills and trusts, probate, special needs trusts, and estate planning.
 Susan has been a member of the Arizona State Bar since 1978.
 Susan earned her B.A. in English from Brigham Young University in 1974.
 She attended the Arizona State University Law School and the J. Reuben Clark Law School at BYU where she earned her J.D. in 1977.
 She is a former Maricopa County prosecutor and taught Business Law at Mesa Community College and Chandler Gilbert Community College.
 Susan is also active on the J. Reuben Clark Law Society Board of Directors and the Mesa Chamber of Commerce.

 Timothy Durkin is a JacksonWhite senior associate who joined the firm as a family law attorney in 2010.
 Tim dedicates his practice to help clients successfully deal with a variety of family law issues.
 Tim is licensed to practice law in all Arizona State Courts, as well as the United States District Court, District of Arizona.
 Tim completed his undergraduate studies at Brigham Young University, and his graduate studies at Utah State University where in 1992 he earned a M.A. in American Studies.
 Tim received his Juris Doctor from Capital University Law School in 2000, graduating with honors.
 Tim is married and has five children.
 Tim also spends numerous hours volunteering to help families and young adults in need.